ABC Stores

-The company also has 7 stores operating under the Island Deli brand, with a focus on groceries and fresh foods.
-In 2017 they opened a restaurant and food hall known as the Dukes Lane Eatery in Waikiki.

 Products

 The stores sell convenience items such as groceries, as well as tourist items and souvenirs.
 The chain's best-selling items are tourist-oriented products such as Macadamia nuts, sunscreen and sunglasses.

 History

-The chain was started by Sidney Kosasa, who opened his first store in Waikiki in 1964.
+The chain was started by a Japanese-American, Sidney Kosasa, who opened his first store in Waikīkī in 1964.
 The stores were originally named "Mister K." Later, in order to make the store name easier to remember, the name of the stores were changed to "ABC Stores."
 The last Mister K was changed to ABC in 2009.

 The son of a first generation Japanese immigrant, Sidney Kosasa (or rather ‘Mr. K’- known by his ABC Stores ‘Ohana’ or family) was born in Palolo Valley, Hawaii in December 1919.
 His first experiences in retail began while working in his parents’ grocery store in Palolo.
+Sidney was a senior at UC Berkeley when the Japanese military bombed Pearl Harbor.
+He was rounded up along with other Japanese Americans and sent to the internment camp at Tulelake.

 In 1949, Mr. and Mrs. K. opened their first pharmacy/convenience store in Kaimuki, Hawaii – known later as Thrifty Drugs.
 As business grew, his entrepreneurial and business philosophies resulted in the opening of four locations within 10 years.
 While attending a business convention in Miami Beach, Florida, Mr. K noticed all the tourists near the large hotels and had a vision to build a chain of resort stores in Hawaii.
-The first ABC Store was opened on Kalakaua Avenue in Waikiki, Hawaii in 1964.
+The first ABC Store was opened on Kalakaua Avenue in Waikīkī, Hawaii in 1964.

+Mr. Kosasa died on November 17, 2006.
+His son Paul is the current CEO of ABC.